When to replace supply line

 Turn the water back on

-Slowly turn the shut-off valves back on and check for any leaks.
+Slowly turn the shut-off valve back on and check for any leaks.

 Frequently Asked Questions

-How do I know if my supply lines need to be replaced?
+How do I know if my supply line needs to be replaced?

 Can I replace supply lines myself?

-Yes, replacing supply lines is a relatively simple DIY project that many homeowners can do themselves.
-However, if you are not comfortable working with plumbing, it's best to hire a professional plumber to ensure the job is done correctly.
+Yes, replacing supply lines is often a DIY-friendly plumbing task.
+However, if you're not comfortable with plumbing work, it's best to hire a professional plumber to ensure it's done properly.

 Connect with certified professionals in your area